FranciscoBarreira/HTML-CSS-Project/README.md

 **Media**

-All the images used in the website were taken directly from Unsplash.com
+All the images used in the website were taken directly from Unsplash.com, including the one that is used as a background in the logo.

+All the icons were taken from "Font Awesome".

 **Content**

 For this project, the following sources of information were used:

--W3schools.com

--Stackoverflow
+-Stackoverflow for how to create an HTML button that acts like a link

+-The idea for the text overlay used in bot the home and how to play pages was taken from the Love Running walkthrough project.